What is a Direct Payment?

 Bank Statements can be sent to AdultsDPStatements@cornwall.gov.uk

-In line with the Direct Payment Policy, the Council have agreed the update for the standard Direct Payments Rates for 2022-23 which is used to calculate the budget we give you to spend on your care and support.
-The agreed rate for the period 1 April 2022 to 31 March 2023 ensures you have you have sufficient funds to meet the cost of inflation and to pay your personal assistant.
-The Personal Assistant Rate is £12.70, allowing you to pay your PA an hourly rate of £10.50, with the remainder of the rate an allowance of employee on-costs.
-The self-employed PA rate is £12.70
+In line with the Direct Payment Policy, we have agreed the update for the standard Direct Payments Rates for 2023-24.
+We use this to calculate the budget we give you to spend on your care and support.
+The agreed rate ensures you have you have enough funds to meet the cost of inflation and, if you have one, to pay your personal assistant.

-You can read the detailed charges in the letter sent to all direct payments recipients.
+You can read the detailed increase to rates in the letter sent to all direct payments recipients.

 Most issues can be resolved online, it's the quickest and most convenient way to get help.